 Google Alerts is a fantastic free tool that is often overlooked even by SEO savvy business owners.

 Yet, it can bring great results and requires very little effort in setting it up.
-In this article I would like to outline the best ways you can utilize Google Alerts to grow your business, have better SEO results, and be extra prepared when facing competition.
+In this article I would like to outline the best ways you can utilize Google Alerts to grow your business (also, choose the best accounting integration software), have better SEO results, and be extra prepared when facing competition.

 Adding a Google Alert to track any mentions of your brand is a must.
 You want to know what reviewers of your products or services think of you, and even if you gather reviews on a specific platform (for example reviews on Google, Amazon, eBay – all depending on the type of your business), there still might be places out there where people talk about you, which could provide very valuable information to you as a business owner.